nashby/cityhash/README.md

 CityHash do not maintain backward compatibility with previous versions.
 You should use CityHash for persitent storage, or else never upgrade it.

+If you need backward compatibility please consider other hash functions like [xxHash](https://github.com/nashby/xxhash) or [MurmurHash](https://github.com/ksss/digest-murmurhash)

 ### Contributing to cityhash

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet